platformsh/platformsh-docs/docs/src/security/waf.md

 - **File extension restriction**

     File extensions are restricted by the Gateway proxy, but are configured by the application's configuration in `.platform.app.yaml` in `web.locations`.
-The root path, or path beneath it, can be configured to allow only certain file extensions by definiing [rules](/configuration/app/web.md#rules) for them using regular expressions.
+The root path, or path beneath it, can be configured to allow only certain file extensions by defining [rules](/configuration/app/web.md#rules) for them using regular expressions.

 - **Restricted HTTP headers**